 - Distributors – These parties have a duty to provide proper warnings, labeling and/or training about the safe use of industrial or agricultural equipment.
 A distributor who fails to meet this duty may also be responsible if injuries result.

 - Retailers – Those who sell industrial and agricultural equipment also have a role to play in ensuring that workers have non-defective equipment that comes with adequate labeling and warnings about safety risks.

 - Operators – While sometimes worker’s compensation laws may bar a claim, on many occasions, the workers’ compensation bar may not apply.
 Careful analysis of the facts by experienced attorneys is essential to identifying the entity or entities that may potentially be held liable for a particular injury.

 When you work with an experienced attorney after an industrial or agricultural equipment injury, you gain an ally with experience examining these complex cases.

 Our law firm looks carefully into records and other evidence of the accident and takes the time to learn how the equipment should have worked.
 We also consult with experts, gaining their valuable insight into the causes of your accident, the extent of your injuries and the long-term impact the accident is likely to have on your life.

 Contact our Atlanta Unsafe Industrial and Agricultural Equipment Lawyers

-At the law firm of James M. Poe, P.C., our experienced Atlanta product liability attorneys strive to help each of our clients obtain just compensation and hold negligent manufacturers, distributors, retailers, and other parties accountable for their actions.
+At the law firm of The Poe Law Firm, our experienced Atlanta product liability attorneys strive to help each of our clients obtain just compensation and hold negligent manufacturers, distributors, retailers, and other parties accountable for their actions.
 Contact us today to learn how we can assist in your case.